 A sample of some of the work that our lawyers are involved in include:

 - Corporate Structure and Governance Issues

 - Public Private Partnerships

-As a student that articles with the City you will be drawn into a wide variety of this work.
+As a student who articles with the City, you will be drawn into a wide variety of this work.
 Students will have a principal from either our solicitor or litigation section, and a mentor assigned from the other section, to ensure that you are able to receive a wide range of work throughout your articling year.
 We believe in a hands on learning environment, so we give our students experience in conducting bylaw prosecutions and handling small claims files from start to finish; however, we also want our students to experience a taste of the various larger projects that are going on in the City at any given point in time.

 Your choice of articles can impact the decisions you will be faced with for the remainder of your career.
 The City of Edmonton encourages you to both ask yourself, and the firms that you are interested in, the tough questions to make sure that you find a fit that works for you.
 From the perspective of the City of Edmonton we attempt to find the right person that will not only excel during their year of articles, but will have a desire to serve the public, and may end up having a long career with the City.

 From articling student through to City Solicitor, the Legal Services Branch has created a system that gives its lawyers the tools and support to learn, grow and succeed.
 In fact, a number of Legal Services Branch lawyers articled with the City.
 Like any firm in private practice, we cannot guarantee that students will be offered a continuing position at the end of their articling year, however, in the past, there have typically been opportunities available for qualified students who wished to continue their practise in the public sector.